FrezzeLog/frezze-gimme-pizza-challenge/README.md

 ## Here are some extra stuff you can do to show your commitment and your "AWESOMENESS": ##

 1. Create a dashboard with a few informations:
-	* Number of Orders in PREPARING status
+	* Number of Orders in PREPARANDO status
 	* Number of the last delivered Order
 	* Number of scheduled Orders for the day
 	* Most ordered pizza flavor historically